aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-cross-domain-authorization.md

 ## Response

-If access is granted, the IdP will return a signed Authorization Cross-Domain Code JWT in the token exchange response defined in Section 2.2 of {{RFC8693}}:
+If access is granted, the IdP will return a signed JWT authorization grant in the token exchange response defined in Section 2.2 of {{RFC8693}}:

     HTTP/1.1 200 OK
     Content-Type: application/json